The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A reduced model for local QP surfaces

 We do not need to verify the first two surface equations, \eqref{eq: codazzi-mainardi a} and \eqref{eq: codazzi-mainardi b}.
 These are identically satisfied when the field lines are geodesics, with $\kappa=\kappa_n$ and $\rho\rightarrow \tilde{\rho}$.
 Indeed, these two surface equations are purely geometric constraints and are satisfied by any geodesic foliation of an embedded surface.
 In this setup, the geometry is encoded through $R(\vartheta,\varphi)$ and $Z(\vartheta,\varphi)$.

 We also note that in practice, solving for $f_2[\Lambda,R,Z]=0$ makes sense only if the field lines are sufficiently close to geodesics (i.e., $\kappa_n \gg \kappa_g$).
 In a computational optimisation problem, this could be achieved by including the $f_2$ part only when $f_1$ is sufficiently small.
+Moreover, there could be numerical issues with the logarithm in equation \eqref{eq: f2}.
+If geodesic curvature is close to zero everywhere (i.e. $f_1$ is sufficiently small), then normal curvature is likely to only be zero on isolated points or curves, lest the surface have flat regions.
+In any case, the integrand can be transformed to regularise these possible issues, e.g. by using $\left|\left( \tanh\left(\ln \frac{\kappa_n}{\tilde{\rho}}\right)\right)_{l \tilde{\alpha}}\right|$ instead.

 In practice, once a toroidal surface has been selected by this method, it can be used as the boundary for a complete equilibrium solver.
 In vacuum, the boundary shape completely determines the magnetic field inside the boundary.
 However, because of the locality of the assumptions behind LQP surfaces, there is no guarantee that there are nested QP flux surfaces within the boundary of a surface selected by this method.
 In this case, a second optimisation, using the equilibrium solver, could be used to fine-tune the boundary surface to give the desired global properties.
-Similar considerations would apply to finite-beta QP equilibria.
+This approach has reasons to be better than existing methods for selecting initial conditions for QP.
+For instance, a heuristic, near-axis construction (such as the one devised by \cite{Goodman23} and applied to QP in \cite{haque2026}) necessarily contains deviations from exact QP, since QP is not possible through the near-axis expansion.
+The current framework is not limited to near-axis.
+Nonetheless, it remains as future work to verify whether this approach can indeed lead to improved QP quality.